 We read music by assigning letter names of A-G to lines and spaces on the grand staff.
 Notice that we only have to remember 7 alphabet letters – once we reach G, we begin again with A on the very next white note on the keyboard.
 Let’s practice this by starting on the lowest A on a piano (which is the bottom note on a standard 88-key piano) and ascending up the white keys of the piano, saying the letter names out loud as we play each note.
 You can double-check your accuracy below by examining this image of letter names on the keyboard:

-Because it can be a tricky task to memorize all the letter names of each line and space on the grand staff, we can utilize mnemonic devices to assist us.
+It can be tricky to memorize all the letter names of each line and space on the grand staff, so we can utilize mnemonic devices to assist us.
 Examine the grand staff below and notice how each letter is assigned a word to form an easy-to-remember phrase.
 (In the case of the treble clef spaces, the letters form the word FACE.)

 It is important to find our guide note, middle C, when locating these notes on the piano.
-We can think of middle C as being directly in the center of the piano.
-On a typical 88-key piano, we can start at the lowest C on the piano and count up 3 Cs to find our middle C. In general, it is helpful to note that Cs are positioned directly to the left of the set of two black keys.
+We can think of middle C as being the center of our piano.
+On a typical 88-key piano, we can start at the lowest C on on the far left side and count up 3 Cs to find our middle C. In general, it is helpful to note that Cs are positioned directly to the left of the set of two black keys.

 Continually drilling our letter names on the grand staff is crucial to developing a reflexive, automatic recognition of notes.
 Utilizing flash cards can be an exceedingly helpful tool – click here to practice.